akebu6/MLOps-Demo/README.md

 # MLOps-Demo
-For learning MLOps purposes only
+For learning MLOps purposes only.
+This is part of the Microsoft AI Learning Challenge